Johns-Costa/multiuser-task-manager/README.md

 15. Enable automatic deployment

-16. The app can now accessed by pressing the `open app` button or throu the link found in the settings, in the domain section.[Multi User Task Manager](https://python-algorithm-visualizer.onrender.com/)
+16. The app can now accessed by pressing the `open app` button or through the link found in the settings, in the domain section.
+[Multi User Task Manager](https://python-algorithm-visualizer.onrender.com/)